 Findings

-- Day-0 treatment effects are positive and statistically significant for both brokers: their followers follow the amplified account at substantially higher rates than nonfollowers.
+- For both brokers, the day-0 (retweet day) treatment effect is positive and significant: followers follow the amplified account at much higher rates than nonfollowers.

-- Effects are heterogeneous by content type: Jorts’s brokerage is strongest for union-aligned accounts; Rowling’s effect is significant across categories but largest for TERF interest-actor accounts.
+- Effects are heterogeneous by account type: Jorts’s brokerage is strongest for union-related accounts; Rowling’s effect is significant across all types but largest for TERF interest-actor accounts.

-- Small positive pre-retweet effects suggest incidental prior exposure also contributes; a post-spike decline implies amplification accelerates ties that would have eventually formed, depleting a latent-follower pool rather than persuading the indifferent.
+- Smaller positive pre-retweet effects suggest incidental prior exposure also contributes; a post-spike decline in following rates suggests amplification accelerates ties that would eventually have formed, depleting the pool of latent followers.

-- Rambachan-Roth sensitivity analyses show parallel-trends violations would need to be more than 4× larger post- than pre-retweet to overturn the main results.
+- Rambachan–Roth sensitivity analyses show robustness: parallel-trends violations would have to be more than four times larger post-retweet than pre-retweet to overturn key results.

 Connections